HN026/Rusql/README.md

 - `CREATE TABLE`: Create a new table with specified columns and data types.
 - `DROP TABLE`: Delete an existing table.
 - `INSERT`: Insert new data into a table.
+- `LIST TABLES`: Lists the Tables Inside the Database.
 - Command History: View the history of commands, with suggestions and persistent saving across sessions.

 ## Future Improvements